 Platforms on which We Made New Investments

-Crowdestor is another Estonian crowdfunding company in which we’ve started investing.
+Crowdestor is another Estonian crowdfunding company in which started investing late 2019.
 The platform offers loans in a wide range of businesses including the gaming industry.
 There are also a few real estate opportunities.
-Compared to other players we find the business loans a bit more somewhat spectacular, and perhaps a bit riskier.
+Compared to other players we find the business loans spectacular and extremely risky.

 Unlike many other crowdfunding companies, however, Crowdestor sets a side 1-2% from each project into the Buyback Guarantee Fund.
 The idea is to cover investor’s losses in case of borrower is subject to default.